 Most recently, Smith was selected to serve on the College Football Playoff Selection Committee in January of 2017.
 He will serve a three-year term.
 In April of 2017, he joined the Board of Directors for The Columbus Club, a prominent club for leaders of business and industry.

 Formed in October of 2017, Smith began work with the Commission on College Basketball, a task force formed by Mark Emmert, president of the NCAA, and chaired by Dr. Condoleezza Rice, former provost at Stanford, U.S. National Security Advisor and Secretary of State, to examine Division I men’s basketball.
 The group will primarily examine the relationships between the NCAA, its member institutions, coaches and student athletes with apparel companies, non-scholastic basketball organizations and agents or advisors.

 Smith grew up in Cleveland, Ohio, and attended the University of Notre Dame on a football scholarship.
 He played four years of football as a defensive end for the Irish and was a member of the 1973 Associated Press national championship team.

 Smith received his bachelor’s degree in business administration from Notre Dame in 1977.
 Following graduation, he joined the Notre Dame coaching staff under Dan Devine and remained in that capacity until 1981.
 The 1977 Notre Dame team captured the undisputed national championship.
 Smith has the unique distinction of winning national championships in football as a student-athlete, coach, and athletics director.

-Gene and Sheila have four children: Matt, Nicole, Lindsey and Summer, and six grandchildren: Marshall, Steele, Addison, Grayson, Tyson and Elijah.
+Gene and Sheila have four children: Matt, Nicole, Lindsey and Summer, and seven grandchildren: Marshall, Steele, Addison, Grayson, Tyson, Elijah and Maya.